dmgctrl/django-ztask/README.markdown

 Because [Johnny Cache](http://packages.python.org/johnny-cache/) monkey-patches all the Django query compilers, any changes to models in django-ztask that aren't properly patched won't reflect on your site until the cache is cleared.
-Since django-ztask doesn't concern itself with Middleware, you must put Johnny Cache's QuerysetManager middleware in as a callable in the `ZTASKD_ON_LOAD` setting.
+Since django-ztask doesn't concern itself with Middleware, you must put Johnny Cache's query cache middleware in as a callable in the `ZTASKD_ON_LOAD` setting.

     ZTASKD_ON_LOAD = (